phidea

 Special cases

 Sole proprietors and partners.
-Most states allow sole proprietors and partners to opt out of workers comp on themselves (you self-insure your own injuries).
-Practical reality: many commercial customers require workers comp before they'll let you on their job site, even if state law doesn't require it for solo operators.
+Most states allow sole proprietors and partners to opt out of workers comp on themselves.
+However, many commercial customers require workers comp before they'll let you on their job site, even if state law doesn't require it for solo operators.

 Family-member employees.
 Spouses, children, and other family members in the business may be exempted from workers comp in some states.
 Verify state-specific rules; family-member exclusion can reduce premium meaningfully if applicable.